ErniW/Processing-looped-animations/README.md

 ## Processing-looped-animations
 As requested by students, various approaches to create looped gif using sine wave and Perlin Noise for the first homework.

+*You can customize the code,you don't have to use sine or Perlin noise at all.
+If your sketch is periodical use similar method to stop running at that moment.*

 **How does it work?**
 1. Set the desired length in frames.
 2. Program will divide the frames into steps to match range 0 - 2PI.
-The 2Pi is the full circle so we know that we reached the exact same point.
+The 2Pi means we ended a circle.
-3. The noise is computed based on formula to calculate a point on a circle using sine and cosine.
+3. The noise is computed based on a point on a circle using sine and cosine.
 4. When timesteps reach 2Pi the program stops recording.

 ### Sine wave periods